BNeel96/Responsible_Machine_Learning/README.md

   - Primary intended users: Students and academics interested in interpretable machine learning models.
   - Out-of-scope use cases: This is solely for educational purpose.
 Any use beyond an educational example is out-of-scope.
 - Describe the business value of your group's best remediated model

-** The best remediated model is used for:
-** Discrimination testing and attempt remediating of discovered discrimination using AIR (adverse impact ratio) image
+  - The best remediated model is used for Discrimination testing and attempt remediating of discovered discrimination using AIR (adverse impact ratio) image
-** Retrained the most accurate model above 0.8 AIR
+  - Retrained the most accurate model above 0.8 AIR
-** Best AUC: 0.7809 above 0.8 AIR (0.8116).
+  - Best AUC: 0.7809 above 0.8 AIR (0.8116).
 Remediated EBM retrained with AUC: 0.7809.
-** Checked that other groups are not adversely impacted y change: Adverse impact ratio for Asian people vs. White people: 1.146.
+  - Checked that other groups are not adversely impacted y change: Adverse impact ratio for Asian people vs. White people: 1.146.
 Adverse impact ratio for Black people vs. White people: 0.812.
 Adverse impact ratio for Females vs. Males: 0.957 This analysis shows that even with a selective cutoff of 0.17, less discriminatory models are available.
 The new set of features and hyperparameters leads to a ~13% increase in AIR with a ~5% decrease in AUC.
-Describe how your group's best remediated model is designed to be used
+- Describe how your group's best remediated model is designed to be used

-Describe the intended users for your group's best remediated model
+- Describe the intended users for your group's best remediated model

-State whether your group's best remediated model can or cannot be used for any additional purposes
+- State whether your group's best remediated model can or cannot be used for any additional purposes

 **Training data**

-State the source of training data
+- State the source of training data
-** Home Mortgage Disclosure Act (HMDA) data in the class repository https://github.com/jphall663/GWU_rml/tree/master/assignments/data
+  - Home Mortgage Disclosure Act (HMDA) data in the class repository https://github.com/jphall663/GWU_rml/tree/master/assignments/data
-State how training data was divided into training and validation data ** 70/30
+- State how training data was divided into training and validation data
+  - 70/30
-State the number of rows in training and validation data ** Train data rows = 112253, columns = 23; and the Validation data rows = 48085, columns = 23
+- State the number of rows in training and validation data
+  - Train data rows = 112253, columns = 23; and the Validation data rows = 48085, columns = 23
-Define the meaning of all training data columns
+- Define the meaning of all training data columns
-Data dictionary:
+  - Data dictionary:

 |Name|Modeling Role|	Measurement Level|	Description|
 -----|-------------|------------------|------------|